Search for Recipes:

 I love soup, especially during cold weather.
 In the winter, about every other meal I make centers around soup.
 I tend to favor thick, chunky, meal-in-a-bowl soups, primarily because I'm too lazy to make lots of different courses.
 But if I had all the time and energy in the world, I would like nothing better than to start every meal with a light, vegetable-based soup.

-Even if you're not watching your weight, soups are one of the healthiest things you can eat.
+Eating soup for weight loss is fine, but what if you’re not watching your weight?
+No matter what your diet needs, soups are one of the healthiest things you can eat.
 Cooking vegetables in a soup releases nutrients into the broth, making it rich with vitamins and other nutrients.
-And by pureeing a soup, you can increase the amount of vegetables you eat in a meal without having to eat until you're stuffed.
+And by pureeing a soup, you can increase the amount of vegetables you eat in a meal without having to eat until you’re stuffed.

 Susan's Dirty Little Secret Soup

-OPTIONAL: 1/2 cup small pasta OR 2 cups diced potatoes OR 1 cup frozen corn or other starchy vegetable OR 1/2 cup of quick-cooking grain (pearled barley, millet, or quinoa) or cooked rice
+- 1/2 cup small pasta OR 2 cups diced potatoes OR 1 cup frozen corn or other starchy vegetable OR 1/2 cup of quick-cooking grain (buckwheat, pearled barley, millet, or quinoa or cooked rice OPTIONAL

-This can also be made with 2 pounds of whatever fresh vegetables you have in the house, as in the photo above which includes zucchini, cauliflower, and kale.
+- This can also be made with 2 pounds of whatever fresh vegetables you have in the house.

 There are so many delicious soup recipes on other blogs that no one should ever have to go without soup.
 Here are a few I've added to my "must-try" list (adapted as necessary to be fat-free and vegan):